eapostol/slackbot-random-victim-finder/readme.md

 * Slack Integration.
 Create a [new app](https://api.slack.com/apps) and develop it in your Slack workspace.
 	* Basic Information.
 Fill in the App Name, Short Description and Background Color.
 Included in the assets folder is an [image file](./assets/crosshairs.jpeg) that can be used for the app icon.
 	* Interactive Components.
 Turn this on.
 The Request URL should point back to your server with `/api/victims/` appended to the end.
 	* Slash Commands.
 Create a new command using `/victim`.
 This can be updated to your liking.
 The Request URL should point back to your server but with `/api/victims/` appended to the end.
-The custom name used here should be the same used in Interactive Components.
 Give your app a short description and any usage hint(s) (e.g. "Use `/victim mw`, `/victim tth`, `/victim sat` or `/victim reset`")
 	* OAuth Tokens & Redirect URLs.
 Include the following Scopes: `commands`.
 Then click the Install App to Workspace button.
 No need to copy the access token.
 * Key.
 Be sure to update the [key](./config/keys_prod.js) accordingly with the mLab URI.
 * [index.js](./index.js).
 Update the require path if changing the route structure.